In this Issue

 Central Library Auditorium

-Come hang out with other queer tweens and teens: chat, snack, play board games, and/or craft to your heart's content!
-This event is for middle school and high school aged kids.
+Come hang out with other queer tweens and teens: chat, snack, play board games and craft!
+No registration required.

-Learn a New Language Online with Your Library Card
+Learn a New Business Skill with Your Library Card

 Programs for Children